phusion/passenger/src/cxx_supportlib/ConfigKit/README.md

 Let's demonstrate the good practices and design patterns through a number of annotated example classes:

  - `SecurityChecker` checks whether the given URL is secure to connect to, by checking a database of vulnerable sites.
 This example demonstrates basic usage of ConfigKit in a low-level component.
  - `DnsQuerier` looks up DNS information for a given URL, from multiple DNS servers.
-Because the algorithm that DnsQuerier uses is a performance-critical hot path (or so we claim for the sake of the example), it should cache certain configuration values in a variables instead of looking up the config store over and over, because the latter involve unnecessary hash table lookups.
+Because the algorithm that DnsQuerier uses is a performance-critical hot path (or so we claim for the sake of the example), it should cache certain configuration values in variables instead of looking up the config store over and over, because the latter involve unnecessary hash table lookups and memory allocations.
 This example demonstrates caching of configuration values.
 More generally, it demonstrates how to perform arbitrary operations necessary for applying a configuration change.
  - `Downloader` is a high-level class for downloading a specific URL.
 Under the hood it utilizes `SecurityChecker` and `DnsQuerier`.
 This example demonstrates how to combine its own configuration with the configuration of multiple lower-level classes.

 ### SecurityChecker example: a configurable, low-level component